Just looking for an accurate TDEE calculator and nothing else? Here ya go:

 1.725 = very active (hard exercise/sports 6 to 7 days per week)

 1.9 = extra active (very hard exercise/sports 6 to 7 days per week and physical job)

-They will probably overestimate the actual amount of energy you’re burning.
+I don’t recommend these multipliers, however, because they’ll probably overestimate the actual amount of energy you’re burning.

 I don’t have any research to directly back that statement up, but I’ve worked with thousands of people and consistently found it to be the case.
 It’s also common knowledge among experienced bodybuilders.